maryasad/Django_task_manager/GUIDELINE.md

-Creating a project to practice Django and its core concepts is a great way to solidify your understanding.
-Let’s outline a project idea and guide you through the setup, including the various features you want to implement.

-### Project Idea: **Task Manager Application**
+**Task Manager Application**

 This application allows users to create, update, delete, and view tasks.
-Each task can have a title, description, and a status (e.g., pending, completed).
-This project will cover the Django core concepts you want to learn:
+Each task can have a title, description, and a status.

 ### Project Setup